department-of-veterans-affairs/va.gov-team/content/intros-for-testing.md

 [Good morning/Good afternoon/Good evening], [NAME].

-I'm here as VA's virtual assistant to help answer your questions about the coronavirus COVID-19 and VA benefits and services.
+I'm here as the VA coronavirus chatbot to help answer your questions about the coronavirus COVID-19 and VA benefits and services.
 If I can't answer all your questions, I'll help you connect to a call center representative.

 **If you or someone else has any of these emergency warning signs of COVID-19, please call 911 to get medical care right away:**
 - Trouble breathing